YoungBoy Never Broke Again: Family and relationships

-At years old, Gaulden is the confirmed father of ten children with eight different women, however, there are unconfirmed rumors of an additional two children with two other women.
-In July 2016, Gaulden's then-girlfriend Nisha Keller gave birth to his first son Kayden.
-In the same month, Starr Dejanee gave birth to his second son, Kamron; in 2018, it was revealed that Gaulden was not his biological father.
+At years old, Gaulden is the confirmed father of eleven children, with eight different women.
+There are unconfirmed rumors of an additional two children with two other women.
+In July 2016, Gaulden's then-girlfriend Nisha Keller gave birth to his first son.
+In the same month, Starr Dejanee gave birth to his second son.
+In 2018, it was revealed that Gaulden was not his biological father.
 However, he continued to raise him.

-Trinia Loveless gave birth to his third son, Taylin, in March 2017.
-In July of the same year, Dejanee gave birth to Gaulden's fourth son, Kamiri.
-In February 2019, Jania Meshell gave birth to his fifth son, Kacey, after being in an on-and-off relationship with her since 2017.
+In March 2017, Trinia Loveless gave birth to his third son.
+In July 2017, Dejanee gave birth to Gaulden's fourth son.
+In February 2019, Jania Meshell gave birth to his fifth son after being in an on-and-off relationship with her since 2017.
 Gaulden and Keller welcomed their second child four years after welcoming their first son.
-His first daughter, Armani, was born in June 2020.
-In November of the same year, Gaulden welcomed his second daughter, Kodi Capri, with Drea Symone.
-In August of that year, Jazlyn Mychelle Hayes gave birth to Gaulden's third daughter, Alice, named after his late grandmother.
+His first daughter was born in June 2020.
+In November 2020, Gaulden welcomed his second daughter with Drea Symone.
+In August 2020, Jazlyn Mychelle Hayes gave birth to Gaulden's third daughter.

 In January 2021, Yaya Mayweather gave birth to his son.
-In September 2022, he and Hayes welcomed their second child and Gaulden's seventh son, Klemenza Tru, named after Peter Clemenza from The Godfather (1972).
-Two of his sons, Kayden and Kacey, appeared in the video for his single, "Kacey Talk".
-In July 2025, Gaulden announced that he is expecting his third child with Hayes, his thirteenth child overall.
+In September 2022, he and Hayes welcomed their second child and Gaulden's seventh son.
+Two of his sons, appeared in the video for his single, "Kacey Talk".
+In February 2026, Hayes gave birth to their third child together, a daughter.

-In October 2021, after being released on house arrest from Baton Rouge, Gaulden moved to Utah with his then-girlfriend, Jazlyn Mychelle Hayes.
-In April 2022, Gaulden purchased an 8,800 square-foot (817 m2) luxury mansion in Millcreek, Utah, Salt Lake County, for about $5.4 million.
-On January 7, 2023, Gaulden married Hayes while on house arrest.
-In late 2023, Gaulden purchased another home in Huntsville, Utah, atop several acres of land, which he dubs "Grave Digger Mountain".
-In March 2024, it was revealed that Gaulden listed the property in Milcreek for sale at $5.5 million.
-Despite the property in Milcreek being listed, Gaulden moved back into it following his release from prison in April 2025.
+On January 7, 2023, Gaulden married Jazlyn Michelle Hayes while on house arrest.

 Health problems

 While on house arrest in 2023, Gaulden spoke publicly about his heavy drug use to cope with depression and anxiety, stating that he takes approximately 20 Xanax pills a day.
 In November 2023, Gaulden's lawyers filled a motion to make amendments to his house arrest conditions due to a decline in his mental health.
 In a December 2023 interview, Gaulden revealed that he had entered a rehabilitation program.

-However, in February 2024, Gaulden shared a post on Instagram that pictured him on the floor with alprazolam pills and a cup of lean, creating concerns on the rapper's health.
+In February 2024, Gaulden shared a post on Instagram that pictured him on the floor with alprazolam pills and a cup of lean, creating concerns on the rapper's health.
+In August 2026, during an interview on Funny Marco's Open Thoughts podcast, Gaulden revealed that a doctor told him the left side of his heart was swollen.
+Despite this, he admitted that he kept performing and finished his tour without telling anyone, and stated that music and no longer his primary focus and he only plans to release 1-2 more albums.